Gravity-Induced Photon Interactions and Infrared Consistency in any Dimensions: Introduction

+Our approach in this work is to remain fully agnostic about the UV completion of quantum gravity.
+We work with quantum field theory --- and do not perform actual quantum gravity calculations.
+The only explicit matching to a specific string theory is given in App.\,\ref{se:strings} as an example.
+The strength of the EFT approach is that our ignorance of the UV completion of quantum gravity is encoded into the values of the $\alphaUV$ coefficients, which are treated here as free parameters.

-In this work we perform the computation of both the $F^4$ one-loop beta functions and of the IR EFT directly from the one-loop effective action.
+We perform the computation of both the $F^4$ one-loop beta functions and of the IR EFT directly from the one-loop effective action.
 We use the background field method and the heat kernel formalism (see \cite{Gilkey_original, Vassilevich:2003xt,vandeVen:1984zk}, other useful references are \cite{Fradkin:1983jc,Metsaev:1987ju, Bastianelli:2008cu,Ritz:1995nt,Hoover:2005uf}) combined with standard EFT techniques.